-I’m a writer and ex PR person with a wide variety of games industry, copy writing and entertainment journalism experience.
+Tom Regan is a writer and ex-PR with over half a decade of games industry, copy writing and entertainment journalism experience.

-Having spent my formative years working in recording studios, an artist management company and as a small time music promoter, I eventually wormed my way into the games industry.
+Having spent his formative years working in recording studios, an artist management company and as a small time music promoter, he eventually pivoted into the games industry.

 What started as voluntary writing about his favourite hobby quickly blossomed into a viable career.
 His formative games journalism years saw Tom writing news for IGN and earning bylines for WhatCulture!, God Is A Geek, Official PlayStation Magazine and others, before he became the Tech and Gaming Editor for Baronet Entertainment’s The Metropolist.

 On the side, Tom began working for renowned UK gaming events company NJ Live, assisting with the tech setup for game launches like Destiny, Call Of Duty and setting up show stopping booths at conventions like Paris Games Week and EGX.